gavinhoward/bc/manuals/build.md

 Both commands are equivalent.

-When the library is built, history, prompt, and locales are disabled, and the functionality for `bc` and `dc` are both enabled, though the executables are *not* built.
+When the library is built, history and locales are disabled, and the functionality for `bc` and `dc` are both enabled, though the executables are *not* built.
 This is because the library's options clash with the executables.